spacepy/dbprocessing/docs/CONTRIBUTING.rst

 All administrators must meet the requirements of active developers.

-This requirements in no way relate to administration of the SpacePy organization and of SpacePy repositories other than dbprocessing.
+These requirements in no way relate to administration of the SpacePy organization and of SpacePy repositories other than dbprocessing.

 Policies